mir-group/phoebe/doc/doc_pages/InputFiles.md

 </ul>

-@subsubsection boundaryLength boundaryLength
+@subsection boundaryLength boundaryLength
 <ul>
 <li> If specified, includes the phonon-boundary scattering within the RTA approximation.
 Example: boundaryLength = 10 mum
 <li> *double+units*
 <li> Optional
 </ul>

-@subsubsection electronH0Name electronH0Name
+@subsection electronH0Name electronH0Name
 <ul>
 <li> For Wannier-interpolation-based calculations, `electronH0Name` must contain the path to the `{prefix}_tb.dat` file generated by Wannier90.
 For Fourier-interpolation-based calculations, `electronH0Name` must contain the path to the Quantum-ESPRESSO {outdir}/{prefix}.xml file generated by `pw.x`.
 <li> *string*
 <li> Required
 </ul>

-@subsubsection dosMinEnergy
+@subsection dosMinEnergy
 <ul>
 <li> Used in conjunction with @ref dosMaxEnergy and @ref dosDeltaEnergy to compute the Density of States every @ref dosDeltaEnergy increments between @ref dosMinEnergy and @ref dosMaxEnergy.
 <li> *double+uints*
 <li> Required
 </ul>

-@subsubsection dosMaxEnergy dosMaxEnergy
+@subsection dosMaxEnergy dosMaxEnergy
 <ul>
 <li> Used in conjunction with @ref dosMinEnergy and @ref dosDeltaEnergy to compute the Density of States every @ref dosDeltaEnergy increments between @ref dosMinEnergy and @ref dosMaxEnergy.
 <li> *double+uints*
 <li> Required
 </ul>

-@subsubsection dosDeltaEnergy dosDeltaEnergy
+@subsection dosDeltaEnergy dosDeltaEnergy
 <ul>
 <li> Used in conjunction with @ref dosMinEnergy and @ref dosMaxEnergy to compute the Density of States every @ref dosDeltaEnergy increments between @ref dosMinEnergy and @ref dosMaxEnergy.
 <li> *double+uints*
 <li> Required
 </ul>

-@subsubsection electronFourierCutoff electronFourierCutoff
+@subsection electronFourierCutoff electronFourierCutoff
 <ul>
 <li> A parameter controlling the search of lattice vectors used for the Fourier interpolation of the electronic band structure.
 In detail, the lattice vectors used for the Fourier interpolation are searched in a supercell of size `electronFourierCutoff`\f$^3\f$ the primitive unit cell.
 Set it to at least 2.
 <li> *double*
 <li> Required
 </ul>

-@subsubsection beginEndCrystal begin/end crystal
+@subsection beginEndCrystal begin/end crystal
 <ul>
 <li> Specify the atomic species and atomic positions inside the crystal.
 This needs to be specified in some apps like WannierBands or WannierDos, as the output files of Wannier90 doesn't provide all the information about the crystal.
 <li> Namelist format, with atomic symbol and position coordinates in units of Angstroms.
 Example: